Yttrium-tYcLief/sod-guides/enclave/boss1.md

 ---

-### Phase 3
+## Phase 3
 Begins at 40%, ends at 5%.

 ![Balnazzar, Phase 3]({{site.url}}/enclave/boss1-phase3.jpg)

 When Balnazzar lands, the MT should pick him up immediately, just like Onyxia, as casters will probably be at the top of his threat table.
 He will always land at the same spot, near the easternmost holy zone he originally flew off from, so pre-position there.

+In this phase, most of your damage should be on the boss, but you still need to keep up with Screeching Terror spawns until the boss is around 20% - at that point, focus him and burn the remainder.

+At 40%, 30%, 20%, and 10% health, Balnazzar will forcefully kill living Lightbearers, leaving you with 3, 2, 1, and 0, respectively.

-At this point, [Infernals](https://www.wowhead.com/classic/npc=243011/infernal) will begin spawning.
-They spawn on the Lightbearers over time and kill them.
-They have [Infernal Presence](https://www.wowhead.com/classic/spell=1232187/infernal-presence) which will lightly damage nearby players but make those players immune to Suppressing Darkness.
+Each time he kills a Lightbearer, Balnazzar will spawn an [Infernal](https://www.wowhead.com/classic/npc=243011/infernal) in their place.
+They have [Infernal Presence](https://www.wowhead.com/classic/spell=1232187/infernal-presence) which will lightly damage nearby players but make those players immune to Suppressing Darkness, just like Light's Hope did.

 Hold Infernals near the boss and have melee stack on them as needed.
-Casters/healers should stay in the holy zones that are still up until the NPCs die.
-Then those players need to move to any that are still alive, or infernals if necessary.
+Casters/healers should stay in the holy zones that are still up until all of the Lightbearers die, then move to Infernals as necessary.

-In this phase, most of your damage should be on the boss, but you still need to keep up with Screeching Terror spawns until the boss is around 15% - at that point, focus him and burn the remainder.

-At 30%, 25%, and 20% health, Balnazzar will forcefully reduce you to 3, 2, and 1 living Lightbearer, respectively.
-Casters will need to move to another, or enter range of an Infernal to keep casting.

-Balnazzar will not kill the last Lightbearer himself, but they can still die to an add.
-If all 4 die, Balnazzar will enrage.
-Avoid this at all costs.

 Balnazzar dies at 5% with a long roleplay.
 Anyone dead will not see all of the RP.